 These Romanian thin pancakes, like French crêpes, are very popular in Romania, both in our homes and in restaurants.
-The usual way to serve them is filled with sour cherry confit, rolled and dusted with icing sugar.
+The usual way to serve them is filled with sour cherry confiture, rolled and dusted with icing sugar.

-White cherries and sour cherries make the most exquisite fruit confits, and in Romania they are very often served to guests as a sign of respect and appreciation of their visit.
+White cherries and sour cherries make the most exquisite fruit confitures, and in Romania they are very often served to guests as a sign of respect and appreciation of their visit.

 The pancakes are absolutely delicious and make for a very elegant dessert.
-You can also add a little whipped cream or crème fraîche, just for an extra layer of texture.
+You can also serve them with a little whipped cream or crème fraîche on the side.

 - 200g/7oz flour